 4. Is a Norfolk Broads boating holiday suitable for young families?

 Yes!
 There is plenty to keep young children occupied on a boating holiday.
 Children of all ages love the Norfolk Broads.
 Being outside in the fresh air, watching all of the other boats go by, keeping an eye out for birds and animals along the banks is usually entertainment enough!
-However there are many family friendly attractions to visit on the Norfolk Broads including Bewilderwood, Wroxham Barns, Wroxham Miniature Worlds, Bure Valley Railway and Thrigby Hall Wildlife Gardens.
+There are many family friendly attractions to visit on the Norfolk Broads including Bewilderwood, Wroxham Barns, Wroxham Miniature Worlds, Bure Valley Railway and Thrigby Hall Wildlife Gardens.

 5. How far can I travel?

 This does depend on how many cruising hours a day you would like to do.
 If you are on a short break, starting on the Northern Broads then generally we recommend sticking to the Northern side and exploring all of the Broads and villages there.
 Same on the Southern Broads, if you start there it is best to stay south on a short break, you could still reach the City of Norwich easily.
 On a weekly holiday both sides of the Broads can be explored if willing to cruise for longer hours and spend less time off the boat.
 It is always best to check cruising times between each place and if travelling from North – South or vice versa, check the crossing times for Breydon Water.
+Check out our boating holiday routes guide here

 6. Can I fish on the Norfolk Broads?